This page is as much a set of reminders for myself as for anyone else, but if it is helpful to you, you are welcome!

 keypad or the top row).

 Need a graphic image of a PDF file, but don't have the full-blown Acrobat?
-Take a screenshot!
+Take a screenshot (see above)!

 I had a crazy time with the sound going out on a Latitude D600 Laptop.
 In order to make what I learned more searchable, I've given it its own page.